Lower Se San 2 Dam: Description

 The project was built by the Hydro Power Lower Sesan 2 Co.
 Ltd., a joint company of the Royal Group of Cambodia and Hydrolancang International Energy.
 Vietnam Electricity holds a 10% nominal stake in the project.
 After 40 years of operation, the dam's ownership will be transferred to the government.
 The power plant will have a capacity of 400 MW with an average output of 1998 GWh per year.
 It will have five turbines of 80 MW each.
 The dam is expected to cost US$781 million.

 Impact

-According to the environmental impact assessment, the dam's reservoir is expected to inundate numerous villages upstream from the dam, which will force the relocation of many thousands of villagers, many of whom have lived on or near the banks of the Se San River for generations.
+According to the environmental impact assessment, the dam's reservoir is expected to inundate numerous villages upstream from the dam, which will force the relocation of thousands of villagers, many of whom have lived on or near the banks of the Se San River for generations.
 Both upstream and downstream, the effects of the dam are expected to drastically reduce the fishery resources on which many thousands more villagers depend for food and income.
 The effects will likely be felt as far away as the Tonlé Sap Lake.

 Both the Sesan and Srepok rivers originate in Vietnam's central highlands before flowing through Stung Treng and Ratanakiri (and Mondulkiri) provinces in northeast Cambodia, making hydropower development along these two Mekong tributaries an international and transboundary concern.